keremoktar/keremoktar.github.io/docs/intuition.md

 layout: post
 title: Intuition for Interesting Problems
 ---
-# Intuition for…
+# Intuitively Interesting.
 In this page, I intuitively explain interesting problems.
-I don't assume you know anything.
+I don't assume you have any prior expertise.

-## Logic:
+## Problems in Logic:
 <h3 style = "text-align: center;">Why does anything follow from Falsehood?</h3>

 The following is a true statement in logic: